 Where does your motto come from?

 Our motto is “Seek Christ.
 Love your neighbor.
 Strive for justice.”
 These phrases are taken from the Baptismal Covenant that Episcopal churches use when new people are baptized.
 When a person is baptized, we all renew our vows, using the words of this covenant.
 You can read the whole thing here.
 We think these three phrases point to the essential components of the Christian life.

 Who’s your chaplain?

-Our chaplain is the Rev. Kristen Tossell Pitts, an ordained priest in the Episcopal Church.
-She is both the Episcopal Chaplain at UMD and the Associate Rector at St. Andrew’s Episcopal Church in College Park (on College Ave, behind Target).
-She is originally from South Carolina and moved to the DC area to attend seminary in 2013.
-She and her wife have 2 cats and way too many books.
+Our chaplain is the Rev. Sarah Akes-Cardwell, an ordained priest in the Episcopal Church.
+Sarah is originally from Tennessee and moved to the DC area to attend seminary in 2013.
+She and her wife have 2 cats, way too many books, and enjoy exploring quirky historical sites around the DMV.
 She loves hearing others’ life stories, and she’s always available to buy you a cup of coffee and chat about life.
 The best way to get in touch is by email.

 What’s your position on LGBTQ+ issues?

 The Episcopal Terps and the Episcopal Church support LGBTQ+ people and relationships.
 Our diocese (local governance) marches in the DC Pride parade every year.